Have you noticed boys in stores refusing to pick up toys or stationery items because they are pink in colour?

 It also gives your child the freedom to be who they really are without feeling restricted, which would create a much healthier self-concept and self-esteem for them.

 Vidya talks about a study that was conducted that proved that young girls in schools are influenced by their surroundings when it comes to choosing a preferred career path.

 They try to stay away from science and technology-based career paths because they’ve been told that these are careers meant for boys.

-It begins at home.
+And it begins at home.

 Children learn through observation.
 So, simply teaching them one thing and practising another will not work with them.
 It’s important for adults to be sensitive around children when it comes to gender roles or gender expectations.

 For example, telling a boy that it’s shameful to lose to a girl, or even mildly implying it creates that bias in their mind.
 Telling a boy that only girls cry will make him emotionally strained because society says that boys have to rage and fight to express negative emotions whereas girls are supposed to be civil and just cry.

 Neither approach to emotion is healthy and it also creates a warped perception of gender identity in young kids.

 Here’s what you can do to ensure your child is free from gender stereotypes: